matklad/matklad.github.io/_posts/2017-03-12-min-of-three.markdown

 ## Profile first

 Is it fast?
-If I compile it in `--release` mode and with `[build] rustflags = "-C target-cpu=native"` in my `~/.cargo/config`, it takes 435 milliseconds for two random sequences of length 10000.
+If we compile it in `--release` mode with `[build] rustflags = "-C target-cpu=native"` in `~/.cargo/config`, it takes 435 milliseconds for two random sequences of length 10000.

 What is the bottleneck?
-Using [`perf annotate`] command we can look at the instruction level profile of the main loop:
+Let's look at the instruction level profile of the main loop using [`perf annotate`] command:

 [`perf annotate`]: https://perf.wiki.kernel.org/index.php/Main_Page